 - 1 Tbsp. brown sugar

-- 1 small green or red chile, seeded and minced
+- 1 small green or red chile - seeded and minced

-- Placed the sliced chicken breasts in a large bowl.
-Place the chopped lemongrass in the bowl of a food processor and grind into a very fine mince.
-Add the shallots, garlic cloves, fish sauce, brown sugar, and five spice.
-Pulse until a thick paste forms.
-Transfer the paste to the bowl of chicken, add the quarter cup of oil, and toss to coat.
-Cover and refrigerate for at least 30 minutes, but preferably overnight.
+- Place the sliced chicken breasts in a large bowl.
+Put the chopped lemongrass in the bowl of a food processor and grind into a very fine mince.

 - Add the chicken and cook, stirring occasionally, until browned and cooked through, about 3 to 5 minutes.

-- Top with a quarter of the cooked chicken, red pepper, cucumbers, and radish.
+- Top with a quarter of the cooked chicken, red bell peppers, cucumbers, and radishes.
 Garnish with mint and peanuts, then drizzle a quarter of the dressing over the top.
 Enjoy!